Australis86/monitoring-scripts/README.md

 ### startup_email.sh

-This script is intended to be called shortly after startup and will send a brief summary of the system (i.e. networ configuration, disk space and HDD SMART status) to a selected recipient.
+This script is intended to be called shortly after startup and will send a brief summary of the system (i.e. network configuration, disk space and HDD SMART status) to a selected recipient.

 ## History